Bobinsana: What We Know Scientifically (Spoiler: Almost Nothing!)

 Fair question.

 I'm not recommending Bobinsana to patients.
-But I do see how it could be helpful to people and I decided to explore it personally as part of my training in psychedelic-informed and integrative psychiatry.
-Here's my reasoning:
+But I do see how it could be helpful to people in the future and I decided to explore it personally as part of my training in psychedelic-informed and integrative psychiatry.
+Because:

-Personal experience informs practice - understanding what patients describe when they talk about plant medicines requires direct knowledge, not just literature reviews.
+2. Personal experience informs practice - understanding what patients describe when they talk about plant medicines and non-ordinary states mostly requires direct knowledge, experience, and integration, not just literature reviews.

-I'm documenting the process - subjective experience, objective observations, and honest uncertainty
+4. I'm learning about the process - subjective experience, objective observations, and honest uncertainty

 In Summary